lddunke15/XSS-vulnerable-testing/README.md

 - npm install when you cd into the file
 - the npm install is for the package.json
 - node server.js is the next step.

+## Final Steps
+- get the AI api call to function